mattheww/gomill/gomill_docs/tournament_results.rst

 Note that it can be used only for :ref:`tournaments <tournaments>` (not for :ref:`tuning events <tuners>`).

-The classes described here are implemented in the :mod:`tournament_results` and :mod:`gtp_games` modules, but you should not normally import these directly.
-See :ref:`using_the_api_in_scripts`.

-In the descriptions below, *colour* represents a single-character string, either ``'b'`` or ``'w'``.

 .. contents:: Page contents
    :local:
    :backlinks: none

+General
+^^^^^^^

+In this interface, players are identified using their player codes (that is, their keys in the control file's :setting:`players` dictionary).

+.. note:: In a :doc:`playoff tournament <playoffs>`, it is possible to define a matchup in which the same player takes both colours.
+In this case, the player code used for the second player will be the player code from the control file with ``'#2'`` appended.

+In the descriptions below, *colour* represents a single-character string, either ``'b'`` or ``'w'``.

+The classes described here are implemented in the :mod:`tournament_results` and :mod:`gtp_games` modules, but you should not normally import these directly.
+See :ref:`using_the_api_in_scripts`.

 .. currentmodule:: tournament_results